dmdigital/timeneye-api/APIs/getProjects.md

 # getProjects

 Returns a list of projects.
-By default, it returns active projects only.
+By default, it returns active projects only. fixedAmount and hourlyRate are returned only if user has permissions to see them.

 ### Params
 * authToken (string)